 Werte!
-Apmere angkentye-kenhe mpwaretyenhe nhenhe apmere Mparntwe-nge Arrernte mapeke.
+Apmere angkentye-kenhe mpwaretyeke nhenhe apmere Mparntwe-nge Arrernte mapeke.

-Artist mape apurte-irretyenhe tyerrtye Arrernte mapenge angkentye Arrernte rlterrke atnyenetyeke imernemele tyerrtye apmere arrpenhe-arenye mapeke alke.
+Artist mape apurte-irretyeke tyerrtye Arrernte mapenge angkentye Arrernte rlterrke atnyenetyeke imernemele tyerrtye apmere arrpenhe-arenye mapeke alke.

-The project initially produced a series of Arrernte language related events, screenings, exhibitions, sound works, learning resources and repurposed a shed in the middle of town as an experimental educational space in June and July 2017 and May and June 2018 and for a period in 2019.
+Apmere angkentye-kenhe initially produced a series of Arrernte language related events, screenings, exhibitions, sound works, learning resources and repurposed a shed in the middle of town as an experimental educational space in June and July 2017, May and June 2018 and for a period in 2019.

 The project was initially produced by Watch This Space artist run initiative, in partnership with Akeyulerre Inc, Batchelor Institute and Children’s Ground.
 The project was funded through the Australian Government's Regional Arts Fund - provided through Regional Arts Australia and managed by Arts NT in the Department of Arts and Museums.
 The project was also supported by The Alice Springs Uniting Church, Institute for Aboriginal Development, The Alice Springs Language Centre, Elbowrkshp and Rooster Concept Constructions.